patkelly174/cs326-final-discount_wix/docs/final.md

 7. APIs:

-We did not use any APIs, but if did we would have taken in an individual interest and availability and use our automated technology to find a job most suited for them.
+We did not use any APIs, but if we did we would have taken in an individual interest and availability and use our automated technology to find a job most suited for them.
 Another function we would have is find local deals for the user.

 8. Database: